monkey-xyz/rnd-j/README.md

 Default Bootstrap styling used.

 ## TBA
-- Previous Pools saved in LocalStorage
+- Previous Pools saved in LocalStorage, attempt to render it on page.